ericakane-moj/vscode-setup/vscode_guide.md

 conda install -c conda-forge splink
 ```

+Packages can also be installed using `pip` in the same environment.

 You should then be able to import this package directly in your Python file.

 **NB**: If you selected a **Jupyter Notebook** file, you will need to install [_ipykernel_](https://pypi.org/project/ipykernel/).
 You can do this in the VS Code terminal using the command `conda install ipykernel`.
 Alternatively, when you try and run your first code block you will be automatically prompted to complete this install.